 Through the course work of the Computer Science minor, students will be provided the opportunity to learn computer science applications such as programming language, computer architecture, microprocessor-controlled equipment and local area networks.

 This Computer Science minor is open to any student admitted to Ferris State and pursuing a baccalaureate degree except those pursuing the Applied Mathematics Computer Science option.
 The minor is designed to complement any Ferris major program.
-Students may use only one-third of the credits in a minor that overlap with the student's major.
-For example: If a minor is 18 credits, 6 credits may be applied to the minor that are also used in the major.
+A maximum of 1/3 of the credits, but no more than 7 credits, in a minor may overlap with the student's major.
 Students may apply 6 credit hours of overlap between minors.

 An academic minor may only be awarded upon completion of a baccalaureate degree at Ferris State.
 This minor requires a minimum of 20 credits and a minimum grade average of 2.5 in these courses.

 Also, 50 percent of the credits for a minor must be taught by Ferris State University.

 ADVISOR: Dr. James Nystrom

 Ferris State University

 ADA compliant checksheets are being developed for the 2019-2020 Catalog.
 If you would like to request an ADA compliant checksheet before the 19-20 catalog is published, please send your request to: FSUCurriculum@ferris.edu